 Admission Requirements & Details

 The admissions information below may give an overview of the candidates USD accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting accepted to USD.
+The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted